onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 then I'd sleep all night and my children wouldn't wake me Oh heaven

-tape script 12.8 Tony's life well he's not much good at anything he hasn't had a job since he left school so he hasn't got any money so he can't
+tapescript 12.8 Tony's life well he's not much good at anything he hasn't had a job since he left school so he hasn't got any money so he can't